Get Paid to Read Books: 7 Ways to Make Money Reading

 3. Get Paid To Design Book Covers

-Today there is a growing number of authors who decide to self publish their books.
-Many of them publish solely to ebook formats, due to lower costs of electronic publishing.
+Today there is a growing number of authors who decide to self-publish their books.
+Many of them publish solely in ebook formats due to the lower costs of electronic publishing.

 It is not uncommon that a writer publishes several books every year.
 All these books need covers and someone who will design them.
-With basic design skills, using low cost or even free programs, you can offer book covers for self-publishing authors.
+With basic design skills, you can offer book covers for self-publishing authors using low-cost or even free programs.

 Here are some free programs you could try: